-Some applications we deal with, and some we have dealt with, in SequeL:
+Some applications we deal with in collaboration with companies, and some we have dealt with, in SequeL.

 Recommendation systems are a field of applications in which we are working since 2010.
 We have had many collaborations with private companies on this topic.
 We also have more academic activities.

-From 2009 to 2011, we have participated to the VVU project (Ubiquitous Virtual Seller) aiming at designing and implementing adaptive agents that would advice clients on merchant web sites.
-That’s clearly related to recommendation systems.
+- From 2009 to 2011, we have participated to the VVU project (Ubiquitous Virtual Seller) aiming at designing and implementing adaptive agents that would advice clients on merchant web sites.

 - Ad selection for web portals